Spanish Pimiento & Chickpea Tortilla

 Salt and freshly ground black pepper

 3 Tbsp fresh Italian parsley, chopped

-Sabato harissa mayonnaise and/or Julie Le Clerc Moroccan chutney, to serve
+Sabato garlic aioli and/or Julie Le Clerc Moroccan chutney, to serve

 Heat 2 Tbsp of the EVO in a deep frying pan set over medium-low heat.
 Add onion and gently cook for 15 minutes until soft and golden brown, stirring often.
 Remove onions with a slotted spoon and set aside to cool, reserving oil in the pan.